 The sales tax exemption includes supplies and other services, whose place of delivery or supply is in Austria, as well as turnover from ancillary business and business disposals.
-Not exempt are intra-community acquisitions, imports and services of foreign companies whose place of delivery is in Austria and the tax liability transfers to the small business (Reverse Charge).
+There is no exemption for intra-community acquisitions, imports and services from foreign businesses whose place of supply is in Austria and where the tax liability is transferred to the small business owner (reverse charge).

-Note: Foreign sales are not covered by the small business exemption regulation and are therefore taxable.
+Sales whose place of delivery or supply is abroad are not covered by the small business exemption regulation and are therefore regularly taxable abroad.

 Do small business owners have the right to deduct input tax?

 The small business exemption is “without credit”.
-This means you may not deduct the sales tax from your outgoings.
+In principle, this means you may not deduct the sales tax from your expenditures.